allegroai/clearml-agent/README.md

 # TRAINS Agent
-## Deep Learning DevOps For Everyone - Now supports all platforms (Linux, macOS, and Windows)
+## Deep Learning DevOps For Everyone - Now supporting all platforms (Linux, macOS, and Windows)

 "All the Deep-Learning DevOps your research needs, and then some...
 Because ain't nobody got time for that"